rancher/rke2/docs/cis_self_assessment.md

 Verify that the returned count is 1.

 **Remediation:**
-RKE2 sets the `spec.runAsUser.Rule` value to `MustRunAsNonRoot` in the (PodSecurityPolicySpec)[https://github.com/kubernetes/kubernetes/blob/cc68a78ef52a37f66d6e0c1569998e271470dc3a/staging/src/k8s.io/api/policy/v1beta1/types.go#L193].
+RKE2 sets the `runAsUser.Rule` value to `MustRunAsNonRoot` in the PodSecurityPolicy that it creates.
 No manual remediation is needed.

 #### 5.2.7